 If your child wants to share pictures or videos of their friends, make sure your child knows to ask for their friends’ permission first.
 You can be a role model for this by asking your child for permission every time before posting pictures of them on social media or online.

 Behaving respectfully online: things for your child to think about

 Respectful behaviour involves thinking about other people’s feelings and not doing things that would upset them.
 This is important online as well as offline.

-If your child agrees that it’s not respectful to gossip, spread rumours, bully or hurt someone’s feelings online, she might also agree that sharing sexual images isn’t respectful.
+If your child agrees that it’s not respectful to gossip, spread rumours, bully or hurt someone’s feelings online, your child might also agree that sharing sexually suggestive images isn’t respectful.

-One way to get your child thinking about respect is to encourage him to think about the people in any photos or videos that he wants to share.
-Your child could ask himself:
+One way to get your child thinking about respect is to encourage your child to think about the people in any photos or videos they want to share.
+Your child could ask:

 - Do I have the other person’s permission to send this?